 - Attend most meetings of the freshman seminar for each FIG as discussed in training and in conjunction with your faculty member.
 This provides regular contact with students and offers great opportunities for out of class interactions.

 - Mentors are asked to coordinate a number of programs during the fall semester that meet the needs of the students in their FIG. Possible topics include study skills, time management, stress management, utilizing the Learning Resource Center for tutoring, career opportunities, healthy living, etc. Mentors should assess their group’s needs through their personal contact with members, discussions with other FIG mentors, and where appropriate, contact with the instructor of the freshman seminar and linked course(s).
-Specific expectations will be addressed at the FIG mentor training in April and August.
+Specific expectations will be addressed at the FIG mentor training in August.
 Documentation of program completion is required prior to receiving stipend.

 - Mentors are required to coordinate a program on advanced registration, preferably with the assistance of an academic advisor.
 Topics could include course selection, use of ELION, etc.